-Know the warning signs
+Know the Warning Signs

 The Alzheimer’s Association published a list of 10 common signs to watch for in your family members.
 It is important to remember Alzheimer’s is not a regular part of aging.
-Additionally, those that observe Alzheimer’s signs in a family member or themselves should not be reluctant to tell others.
+Additionally, those who observe Alzheimer’s signs in a family member or themselves should not be reluctant to tell others.
 Early detection with screening is key.

-Have a care plan in place
+Have a Care Plan in Place

 While you do not want to imagine someone important in your life developing Alzheimer’s it is important to consider setting up a care plan in case they would be diagnosed.

-Impacting the entire family
+Impacting the Entire Family

-Because of the nature of Alzheimer’s the patients entire family is impacted by a diagnosis.
+Because of the nature of Alzheimer’s the patient’s entire family is impacted by a diagnosis.
 It can be stressful for family members to watch the patient’s health depreciate over time.
 Family members who provide care for Alzheimer’s patients face difficulties dealing with stress and at times, social isolation.